neurospin/unicog/bids/README.md

-We propose here a script to import data from the neuropsin dataserver with the BIDS organization (Brain Imaging Data Structure / http://bids.neuroimaging.io/).
+We propose, here, a script to import data from the neuropsin dataserver with the BIDS organization (Brain Imaging Data Structure / http://bids.neuroimaging.io/).
-The BIDS oragnization has been selected because the organization is simple, easily shared and supported by many software even if is not a standard.
+The BIDS oragnization has been selected because the organization is simple, easily shared and supported by many software even if it is not a standard.

 # Dependencies (can simply pip install package):
 pydicom